Jackie Trent: Theme to Neighbours

 After Trent and Hatch relocated to Australia in the 1980s, they were asked to write the theme song for the television soap-opera Neighbours.
 The soap opera was going to be called Ramsay Street, before the couple penned the song.
 Trent told Jessie Stoelwinder from The West Australian, "We wrote the song as Neighbours because we said Ramsay Street was too close to Coronation Street, which was the major soap in Britain."
 The theme was written and recorded in a day and Trent said "We called in Barry Crocker at about 10pm to put his voice on it and it was on the producer's desk by 10am the following morning.
 And they loved it, so the series was then called Neighbours."

 Recording career

 In a recording career spanning 1962–1990, Trent issued a total of twelve albums, five compilations and 51 singles.

 Later years

 After returning to the UK, Trent toured with the musical High Society, in 1995.

-In 2015 Trent worked with two writers, Tim Wedgwood and Jonathan Fernyhough, on a stage show of her life.
+In 2014 Trent worked with the Porthill Players on a stage show of her life.
 Prior to her death, she had been scheduled to appear in Jackie in May 2015.

 Personal life

 When Trent and Hatch married in August 1967, Hatch already had two daughters from his first marriage.
 The couple went on to have a son and daughter together.
 They separated in 1995 and divorced in 2002.
 Hatch married Maggie Clough in May 2005, living with her in Spain.

-Trent died in hospital on 21 March 2015, aged 74, in Menorca, Spain, after a long illness.
+Trent married Colin Gregory in November 2005.
+She died in hospital on 21 March 2015, aged 74, in Menorca, Spain, after a long illness.